 10. Day Trip to Morro de Sao Paulo

 Morro de Sao Paulo is a beautiful island that will take your breath away the moment you step on the unspoiled beaches.
-It’s a perfect day trip location from Salvador, Well known for calm and clear turquoise water fabulous for water sports.
+It’s a perfect day trip location from Salvador; it is well known for its calm and clear turquoise water, which is fabulous for water sports.
 Kayaks and paddleboards are available for hourly rental.
-Garapua Beach is one of the most visited one often called the Caribbean of Bahia.
+Garapua Beach is one of the most visited, often called the Caribbean of Bahia.